Columbine effect

 The Columbine effect is the legacy and impact of the Columbine High School massacre ("Columbine"), which occurred on April 20, 1999, at Columbine High School in Columbine, Colorado.
-The shooting has had an effect on school safety, policing tactics, prevention methods (including gun control and metal detectors), and inspired numerous copycat crimes, with many killers taking their inspiration from Eric Harris and Dylan Klebold by describing the two perpetrators as being martyrs or heroes and imitating their methods or outward styles.
-By the 20th anniversary of the massacre, more than 100 known mass shooting attacks and plots across over 30 states had been influenced by the 1999 shooting.
-Dozens more never made the news.
+The shooting has had an effect on school safety, policing tactics, prevention methods (including gun control and metal detectors), and inspired numerous copycat crimes, with many perpetrators taking inspiration from Eric Harris and Dylan Klebold, often describing them as martyrs or heroes and imitating their methods or outward styles.
+Dozens more threats never made the news.

 As of 2024, the Columbine massacre has been directly linked to at least 50 other mass shootings that have left over 300 people dead and over 500 wounded.

-Columbine has also had a significant impact on popular culture, with Harris and Klebold often seen and mentioned in several forms of media.
-Media stories often reference Harris, Klebold and the massacre whenever another school shooting occurs.
+Columbine has also had a significant impact on popular culture, with Harris and Klebold often depicted and referenced in several forms of media.
+Media stories often reference Harris, Klebold, and the massacre whenever another school shooting occurs.

 Background

-On April 20, 1999, Columbine High School seniors Eric Harris and Dylan Klebold murdered 13 students and one teacher and injured 23 others.
-About 49 minutes after the shooting began, Harris and Klebold took their own lives in the library, where the majority of their victims died.
+On April 20, 1999, two Columbine High School seniors Eric Harris and Dylan Klebold murdered 13 students, one teacher, and injured 23 others.
+About 49 minutes after the shooting began, Harris and Klebold committed suicide in the library, where most of their victims died.
 At the time, it was the deadliest shooting at a high school in American history.
 The shooting was the most covered news story of 1999, and third most followed by the American public of the entire decade, surpassing the death of John F. Kennedy Jr., the Kosovo War, and the impeachment trial of Bill Clinton.

 Effects on schools

 Following the Columbine shooting, schools across the United States instituted new security measures such as transparent backpacks, metal detectors, school uniforms, and security guards.
 Some schools implemented the numbering of school doors to improve public safety response.
 Several schools throughout the country resorted to requiring students to wear computer-generated IDs.

 Schools also adopted a zero-tolerance approach to possession of weapons and threatening behavior by students.
-Some social science experts feel the zero-tolerance approach adopted in schools has been implemented too harshly, however, with unintended consequences creating other problems.
+Some social science experts feel the zero-tolerance approach adopted in schools has been implemented too harshly, with unintended consequences that create other problems.

 In addition to this, the shooting also affected student speech rights.
-School officials became more concerned about student expression, mainly if it was violent or threatening.
-Some students believe these changes put their First Amendment right of free speech at risk, while other students believe their right to safety while on school grounds is more important.
+School officials became more concerned about student expression, especially if it was violent or threatening.
+Some students believe these changes put their First Amendment right to free speech at risk, while other students believe their right to safety while on school grounds is more important.
 There have been legal battles over the zero tolerance approach.
 Different judges have had varying interpretations of what constitutes a genuine threat and how much discretion school officials should have in regulating student speech.
 This has made it a complex issue for schools and courts to balance safety and freedom of expression.